Want to find out how to become a house sitter in Australia – and snag some free rent?

-During your time house sitting you will not only be required to provide pet care but often you will be required to perform basic duties such as watering plants, mowing the lawn, cleaning the pool and generally making sure the home is clean and tidy.
+During your house sit you will not only be required to provide pet care but often you will be required to perform basic duties such as watering plants, mowing the lawn, cleaning the pool and generally making sure the home is clean and tidy.

 In return for the above, the house sitter will be allowed to reside in the property rent-free with use of the facilities such as Wi-Fi, washing machines, utensils etc.